The Gateway Loop

 Just past the 87-acre Doe Farm parcel is the LaRoche Farm.
 This is a multigeneration farm that is run by the recently retired, long-time public work employee, Ray LaRoche.
 Ray has expressed concerns about how hard it is to balance high property taxes with running a small farm.

 The last point of interest on the tour is Whale Rock Farm.
-Conservation Commission member Ellen Karelitz and her husband bought the property a few years ago and are working the land to make it an active farm again.
+Durham Agricultural Commission member Ellen Karelitz and her husband bought the property a few years ago and are working the land to make it an active farm again.

 The junction of Bennett Road with route 108 marks the end of the tour.
 After all that sightseeing, a breakfast or lunch stop in downtown Durham is in order.
 Check out the offerings